artur-gajewski/blogit/README.md

     $ app/console doctrine:database:create

-Finally, you will have to create the database schema for the BlogIt:
+Next, you will have to create the database schema for the BlogIt:

     $ app/console doctrine:schema:create

+If you are developing BlogIt, you can update your schema with:

+    $ app/console doctrine:migrations:migrate

+When you make changes to any of the entities, make sure to create migration file:

+    $ app/console doctrine:migrations:diff

+Make sure you remember to commit the new migration file as well!

+#Vagrant

+If you want to get development environment setup fast, you can use Vagrant to setup development environment for BlogIt virtually.
+All you have to do is run Vagrant as follows:

+    $ vagrant up

 #Themes